taunsquared/graphic-novel-thesis/ScientificDiagrams/05-MajorNeurotransmitters/DiagramDescription.md

 Ionotropic glutamate receptors can be divided into 4 major subtypes: AMPA receptors, NMDA receptors, kainate receptors, and delta receptors.

 **AMPA receptors** are the most commonly found receptors in the nervous system.
 When glutamate binds to AMPA receptors, they open up a channel through which sodium ions flow into the cell and cause the cell to depolarize.

-**NMDA receptors**
+These receptors were named AMPA receptors because they can be activated by α-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA), an artificial chemical compound whose structure is similar to glutamate.

+**NMDA receptors** are excitatory receptors that raise the electrical potential of the cell by allowing both sodium (Na+) and calcium (Ca2+) ions to flow into the cell.

+require the simultaneous binding of 2 molecules (a glutamate molecule and either D-serine or glycine) *and* a change in voltage to open up into a channel for both sodium (Na+) and calcium (Ca2+) ions to flow into the cell.
+The change in voltage, usually depolarization, removes the magnesium (Mg2+) or zinc (Zn2+) ion that blocks the channel created by NMDA receptors.

 ### Metabotrophic

+#### Cys-loop receptors

+In vertebrates, these receptors can have binding sites for acetylcholine (AcCh), serotonin, glycine, glutamate and γ-aminobutyric acid (GABA).

 # More details (old stuff)